To apply for financial aid, you need to complete the FAFSA (Free Application for Federal Student Aid) annually.

 Parent Loans (Federal PLUS)

-NOTE: If you intend to either reduce or decline your Federal Work Study so that you may apply for a higher Federal Direct PLUS loan amount, please submit your request at least a day prior to applying for the loan.
+NOTE: If you intend to either reduce or decline your Federal Work Study so that your parent may apply for a higher Federal Direct PLUS loan amount, please submit your request at least a day prior to applying for the loan.

-Requests to decline, reinstate or increases Federal Parent PLUS loans must submitted in writing from the parent.
-Email requests are acceptable if sent using the parent email address on the FAFSA or using the PSU Financial Aid Team Email Form.
+Requests to decline, reinstate or increases Federal Parent PLUS loans must submitted in writing from the parent who applied for the loan.
+Email requests are acceptable if sent using the parent email address on the FAFSA or using the PSU Student Financial Service Email Form.

-Merit awards are renewable up to four years as long as the student maintains the cumulative grade point average (G.P.A.) specified for the award.
+Merit Scholarships are renewable up to four years as long as the student maintains the cumulative grade point average (GPA) specified for the scholarship.
 The renewal criteria is stated on your financial aid account.

-Students are eligible for their merit award in future years based upon the following enrollment requirements: 100% for 12 credits or more, 75% if enrolled in 9-11 credits, 50% of the award if enrolled in 6-8 credits, and 25% of the award if enrolled in 3-5 credits.
-Overall merit award not to exceed 4 years at the original award amount.
-For example, if the original award was $3,000 per academic year, the total award the student is eligible for would be $12,000 (4 years x $3,000 per year).
-Awards are divided evenly between the fall and spring semesters.
+Students are eligible for their merit scholarship in future years based upon the following enrollment requirements: 100% for 12 credits or more, 75% if enrolled in 9-11 credits, 50% of the scholarship if enrolled in 6-8 credits, and 25% of the scholarship if enrolled in 3-5 credits.
+Overall merit scholarship is not to exceed 4 years at the original amount.
+For example, if the original amount was $3,000 per academic year, the total amount the student is eligible for would be $12,000 (4 years x $3,000 per year).
+Scholarships are divided evenly between the fall and spring semesters.

 Federal Work Study